HR-SDC-Group3/menu-cards-service/README.md

 - Required Parameters: id
 - Body: condition for identifying the menu card to be deleted
 - { name: "Lunch" }
-- Expected Output: Deletes a menu card for an existing restaurant
+- Expected Output: retrieves all menu cards for an existing restaurant

 ### Installing Dependencies